Sierra-Alpha/desert/readme.md

 ## Quick Start/Install

-You: "Ahh you mentioned SSH tunelling, Containerisation, VNC and GUI all in one sentence up there, I just want what you have without the hassle!"
+You: "Ahh you mentioned SSH tunneling, Containerisation, VNC and GUI all in one sentence up there, I just want what you have without the hassle!"

 Me: "Sure just do this:"

-You can get up and runnning using my config and you'll be able to use the system to get a feel for how you could customise it and use it as your own.
+You can get up and running using my config and you'll be able to use the system to get a feel for how you could customise it and use it as your own.

 First you'll need to install [Docker](https://docs.docker.com/get-docker/),